dapperlabs/nba-smart-contracts/README.md

  Go is the only language that is supported, but we are hoping to add javascript and other languages soon.
 See the README in `lib/go/` for more information about how to use the Go packages.
+ - `evm-bridging/` : This directory contains the smart contracts and transactions for the EVM bridging functionality.

 ## Top Shot Contract Overview